 Don’t want to manufacture and ship physical products?
 If you prefer selling digital goods, then Etsy has you covered.
-There are a variety of digital products that can be sold via the Etsy marketplace, including sewing patterns, printables that people can use for event stationery, digital art that people can use on print-on-demand products for their own use, and many other products too.
+There are various digital products that can be sold via the Etsy marketplace, including sewing patterns, printables that people can use for event stationery, and digital art that people can use on print-on-demand products for their own use, and many other products too.

-The site is not an ideal place for selling software, but you can find many other online stores for that.
+The site is not an ideal place for selling software, but you can find many other online stores.
 Etsy’s system for automatically delivering digital goods is a little sparse in functionality, unfortunately.
-Images are generally fine but for some other goods, you may need to send them to the buyer manually by providing them with a download.
+Images are generally fine, but you may need to send them to the buyer manually by providing them with a download for some other goods.

 2.When It Comes To Selling, More Is Better.

-A store selling only a small number of products is a turn-off for most people and a problem for other reasons too.
-Most people will walk-on-by a physical store that has a sparse collection of goods, and the same is true for online stores.
+A store selling only a small number of products is a turn-off for most people and a problem for other reasons.
+Most people will walk-on-by a physical store with a sparse collection of goods, and the same is true for online stores.

 The more products you have to sell, the more that potential customers will take you seriously.
 A wide selection of products with variations on each also gives your customers more choice in customizing their order to suit themselves and encourages them to buy your goods as a bundle rather than one at a time.

 Another problem with a limited selection of goods is visibility.
 To buy from your store, customers first need to find it, and the most common way for them to do this is in the search and recommendation system.
 The more products you have, the more likely they will show up in a search.